 That’s how I see Ghent in the Flemish region of Belgium.

-You don’t need to do much planning because you’ll naturally come across most of the sights and attractions as you wander around.
+You don’t need to plan much because you’ll naturally come across most sights and attractions as you wander around.

-It’s a great walkable city making it easy to get from one place to the next quickly and easily without having to spend too much time out in the cold, especially as it might be snowing in December.
+It’s a great walkable city, making it easy to get from one place to the next quickly and easily without spending too much time out in the cold, especially as it might snow in December.

-Given that Ghent is a smaller city, you won’t have to spend all day rushing around to see the sights, you can sleep late or take a leisurely lunch, do a little window shopping or visit a museum.
+Given that Ghent is a smaller city, you won’t have to spend all day rushing around to see the sights; you can sleep late or have a leisurely lunch, do a little window shopping or visit a museum.

 Destinations like Ghent are underrated, where your visit is a rejuvenating holiday rather than a crazy visit to a bustling big city.